-House Battery
+House Batteries

-The house battery is accessible from outside of the vehicle behind rear tires.
+The house batteries are accessible from outside of the vehicle behind rear tires.
 Remove bolts from battery retainer to remove the house battery.

-NOTE: Your house battery is "Absorbed Glass Mat" type, or AGM.
+NOTE: Your house batteries are "Absorbed Glass Mat" type, or AGM.
 They are maintenance-free and do not require checking or adding battery fluid.